What should you do before December 31st to strengthen your finances? At year-end, there are a few critical steps you can take:

 Here are twelve valuable tips to make sure you act on, if needed, before the end of the year so you can head into next year feeling confident about your financial health:

-1) Check Your Flexible Spending Account (FSA) Balance or Contribute to Your Health Savings Account (HSA)
+1) Check Your Flexible Spending Account (FSA) Balance Or Contribute To Your Health Savings Account (HSA)

 If your employer plan does not allow rolling money over into the next year, make sure you spend the balance on qualified expenses so you don't lose out.

-2) Take Your Required Minimum Distribution
+2) Take Your Required Minimum Distribution (RMD)

 If you don't take your RMD from accounts that require it, you could be subject to penalties and taxes.

-3) Make a Qualified Charitable Distribution (QCD)
+3) Make A Qualified Charitable Distribution (QCD)

 If you make a QCD from your IRA, you may reduce the amount of tax owed.